Array

 Also known as: list, collection

-An ordered collection of values stored together and accessed by their numeric index position.
-Essential for handling lists, sequences, and collections of data.
+An ordered collection of values stored together under a single name and accessed by their numeric index position.
+Arrays are essential for handling lists, sequences, and collections of data.

 A numbered list.
 Item 0, item 1, item 2...
 Access any by its number.